pranavpr/cardinfo.github.io/_posts/2019-11-01-hdfc-bank-launches-diners-club-privilege-credit-card-review.md

 ### Features

-HDFC Diners Club Privilege Credit Card packs a nice set of features including, but not limited to, Annual Memberships, Golf Program, Airport lounge access, Concierge etc. Let look in to details of each of those features.
+HDFC Diners Club Privilege Credit Card packs a nice set of features including, but not limited to, Annual Memberships, Golf Program, Airport lounge access, Concierge etc. Let's look in to the details of each of those features.

 #### Welcome & Annual Benefits